Shopping for clothes English vocabulary & phrases exercise part 1

 Close

-3. A phrase that means that you would like to buy something, is
+3. A phrase that means that you want to buy something, is

 I'd like to take them: